xlc-dev/LES-old/README.md

 When `development mode` is enabled, you can go to `http://localhost:8000/docs` to find the API documentation.

+**IMPORTANT:** To have any data to start with, call the `seed` API route to generate intial data for your database.

 #### Linters

 The linters installed with the project are: `black`, `mypy`, and `flake8`.
 They are run on each pull request with a CI workflow, but to manually run them on your machine,